In Lithuania, a person is entitled to a state social insurance old-age pension if he/she meets all of the following requirements:

 The size of your pension depends on your work record, taxes paid, the size of the basic pension and other factors.

-The pension is assigned no later than within 30 days after submitting all required documents and providing data.
+The pension is assigned no later than 30 days after submitting all required documents and providing data.
 The old age pension is paid for the current month.

 What will happen with my old age pension after I move to Lithuania?